How can I help you?

 NOTE

-Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this link to know about registering Syncfusion license key in your WPF application to use our components.
+- Starting with v16.2.0.x, if you reference Syncfusion®; assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to this link to know about registering Syncfusion® license key in your WPF application to use our components.

-2. Open the Visual Studio toolbox.
+- Open the Visual Studio toolbox.

-3. Navigate to Syncfusion WPF Toolbox tab and drag the PdfViewerControl toolbox item to the Designer window, it automatically adds the required references to the current application.
+PdfViewerControltoolbox item to the Designer window, it automatically adds the required references to the current application.

-PDF viewer control in toolbox
+PDF viewer control in toolbox - PdfViewer can be added to the application by dragging

 <Window